ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Enumeration: A family of types in which each instance takes one of a fixed, predefined set of values specific to a given enumerated type.
-- Tuple: An ordered grouping of multiple value types, represented as a comma-separated list in parentheses, e.g., ```(Enumeration, Preference)```.
+- Tuple: An ordered grouping of multiple value types, represented as a comma-separated list in parentheses, e.g., (Enumeration, Preference).
-  Instances take a sequence of values each valid for the corresponding value type.
+  Instances take a sequence of values each valid for the corresponding value type, e.g., `(1, true)` for a tuple with type (Integer, Boolean).
 The composition of types and their order depends on the property and is fixed for the property.
 - Array: Denoted []Type, an instance takes a value for each of zero or more elements in a sequence of the given Type.
 An array may be of fixed or